galatij/poisson_problem/README.md

 - solve the problem, performing local computations (using openMP by default), exchanging information using MPI and compute errors.
 - export the solution in `vtk` format.

-`MuparserFun`: the class given in the Extras of the course with some slight modifications to enable ...

 ## Notes for compiling the code
 In the Makefile, you should change `$(PACS_ROOT)` to where your `pacs-example` folder resides.